ottopaulsen/MMM-MQTT/README.md

                     subscriptions: [
                         {
                             topic: 'smoky/1/inside/temperature', // Topic to look for
-                            label: 'Temperatur', // Displayed in front of value
+                            label: 'Temperature',// Displayed in front of the value
                             suffix: '°C',        // Displayed after the value
                             decimals: 1,         // Round numbers to this number of decimals
                             sortOrder: 10,       // Can be used to sort entries in the same table